State Duma: Powers of the State Duma

 The State Duma adopts decrees on issues relating to its authority by the Constitution of the Russian Federation.

 Election

 The legal framework that is used to elect Duma differed over the years.
-Save to parliamentary election of 2007 and election of 2011 the mixed system of parallel voting was used to elect Duma.
+Except for parliamentary election of 2007 and election of 2011, the mixed system of parallel voting was used to elect Duma.
 The system was restored back in February 2014 from a party-list proportional representation system enacted in 2003 with an increased threshold of 7% which was lowered this time to 5%.

 Constituencies

 According to the law adopted in 2014 the Russian territory is divided into constituencies which are used for elections of single candidates per constituency.
 However, a single "united" constituency is used for the distribution of party-list.

 Procedures

 Bills and laws

 Bills of the State Duma are adopted by a majority of the total number of deputies of the State Duma, unless another procedure is envisaged by the Constitution.
 All bills are first approved by the State Duma and are further debated and approved (or rejected) by the Federation Council.

 Relatively few roll call votes have been published that identify individual deputies' votes.
 The votes of individuals are recorded only if the voting is open and the electronic method is used.
 While not all votes are officially roll call votes, every time a deputy electronically votes a computer registers the individual deputy's vote.